 Although the community advisory committees have the authority to assist in resolving a grievance with the consent of the resident or responsible party, the bulk of the complaint investigations and resolution activity is handled by the Regional Ombudsman.

-If you are interested in becoming a Community Advisory Committee member in your county, please contact your County Clerk of Court or your local Ombudsman Program.
+If you are interested in becoming a Community Advisory Committee member in your county, please contact your Clerk to the Board of County Commissioners or your local Ombudsman Program.